top of page

 Learnings

 • Balancing business and user goals can be tough when not everyone is aligned on the value behind a feature.
 I learned that communicating reasoning with data points and user quotes helps advocate for our users, and in our case got features back into the roadmap.
-My only regret wasn't pushing for these things earlier on in the project.

 • We had 6+ versions of design, including our original proposal.
 I learned this is normal and to be expected for a new product.
 It is not going to be perfect the first time around.
 It is a continuous improvement, and one where you communicate with internal and external stakeholders often.